 - the taut line hitch, when tight, slides on the part of the strap it is tied to, then locks in place, creating a strap of adjustable length.
 Adjust straps for comfort.
 Bottom strap should go around neck, top strap should go high around back of head.

 Black polar fleece makes darkening a door easy and quick.
-Use tape at first.
+Use masking tape at first.
 Tack edge of fleece in position with 10mm pieces of masking tape every 400mm.
 Then put a continuous strip of tape over the edge.
 Once you get the hang of it and know where you want the fleece to stay, use glue where possible (glue removal described below).

 - sides and top: affix 50-70mm wide strips of black fabric to door jam with masking tape or white school glue.
 When closing, door should catch middle of fabric, pulling and bending it around one edge of the door and fill the gap between the door and jam.